-In the Nursery 3s class at Far Brook we expose students to acoustically and visually attractive books, games, music, art, play and theme activities to engage and inspire interest in both spoken and nonverbal language which is the scaffolding for future literacy skills.
-We hope to encourage the life-long love of reading and storytelling through reading, retelling and analyzing books, through dramatic play and through art projects that allow for self-expression.
-We work on broadening vocabulary through thematic studies, descriptive and rich class discussions, and varied play opportunities.
+In the Nursery 3s class, students are immersed in a world with rich and sophisticated language – learning to build on their expressive and receptive language on a daily basis.
+Students engage in activities with visually attractive books, games, music, art, and play that cultivate a rich vocabulary and spoken language. which is the scaffolding for future literacy skills.
+Life-long love of reading and storytelling is instilled through reading, retelling, and analyzing books, through dramatic play and art projects that allow for self-expression.
 We support language for communication through social interactions and play with peers, older students and teachers.

-The Nursery 3s class provides opportunities to explore and develop math concepts in a variety of informal ways both inside the classroom and in the outdoor environment.
-We present books, games, songs, art and play activities that introduce shapes, numerals, counting and quantities.
+The Nursery 3s explore numbers, shapes, and patterns, and develop math concepts in a variety of ways both inside the classroom and in the outdoor environment.
+We present books, games, songs, art and play activities that require students to count in one-to-one correspondence and understand quantities.
 We provide opportunities that encourage mathematical curiosity and allow students to see math as an exciting, natural, and essential part of their world.

-In Nursery we explore the themes of seasonal change, leaves and seeds, the five senses, animals, and movement.
-The students make and share observations through hands-on experiences.
-Sometimes we make models of what we have observed, other times we categorize, discuss, or sketch to consolidate our thinking.
-Often a story (fiction and/or non-fiction) or an outdoor experience at the beginning of class gives us a jumpstart into connecting our observations and ideas to real life experiences.
+Nursery students explore the themes of colors in nature, leaves, and seasons, using their five senses.
+The students make careful observations by drawing, making and finding creative ways to express their understanding of the world.
+Often a story (fiction and/or non-fiction) at the beginning of class gives us a jumpstart into connecting our observations and ideas to real life experiences.

-Music: Our music goals in Nursery are to inspire appropriate and imaginative responses to music using the voice and the body, and to lay groundwork for music literacy through guided critical listening.
-We achieve these goals via singing and movement, using folk songs, games, chants, finger plays, gross motor movement activities, and listening exercises.
+Music: Our goals in Nursery are to inspire appropriate and imaginative responses to music using the voice and the body, and to lay groundwork for music literacy through guided critical listening.
+The students sing and move by using folk songs, games, chants, finger plays, gross motor movement activities, and listening exercises.
 Materials include American folk songs and games, Far Brook songs, songs and games from around the world in their original foreign language (such as Spanish, French, Japanese, Maori and Chinese), and formal repertoire of the classical canon, with a focus on Saint-Säens’ Carnival of the Animals.
-The overarching theme to our repertoire selection in Nursery is “Animals and Food.”
+The overarching theme to our repertoire selection in Nursery is “Animals and Food!”
 Students learn to respond to music individually (hopping, skipping, finger plays), in groups (circles, partners), and with vocal sounds (animal sounds, head voice, and melodic singing).
 Specialized activities encourage students to listen critically (matching pitch, recognizing individual instruments, high sounds and low sounds, loud and soft).
-Participation in and observation of the school-wide Traditions allow Nursery students to gain a sense of themselves as being a part of a larger community that values singing together, for example singing during Morning Meeting.
+Participation in and observation of Far Brook traditions allow Nursery students to gain a sense of themselves as being a part of a larger community that values singing together.
+Students are encouraged to sing when participating in Morning Meeting.

 Dance: Dance for Nursery students is an introduction to movement and creativity, with an emphasis on game-playing and active learning with our bodies.
 Students learn the importance of listening to others, both verbally and visually, and assuming the roles of both leader and follower in weekly dance activities.
 Creative dances are made with direction from the dance teaching artists and incorporating movement invention from the students, building towards the performance of dance work the following year in Kindergarten and beyond.

 Art: In the Nursery program students are encouraged to enjoy the process of producing art.
-They develop confidence in the use of tools, techniques, and methods which support that process.
-Experimentation permits students to develop critical thinking and an independent approach to problem solving.
-Students are encouraged to participate in direct observation.
-Frequently, the core curriculum is referenced and a study of birds and family can create an opportunity to present a project that includes a painting of bird families.
+They develop confidence in the use of tools, techniques, and methods, while looking at masterworks of artists across many genres in art history.
+Hands-on experimentation with media such as markers, crayons, and paint, invites students to develop critical thinking and critical feeling skills through their own original masterworks.
+Students are encouraged to participate in direct observation as well as imaginative thinking while making art.
+Frequently, the core curriculum is referenced with a visual study of themselves, their family, and the world around them; focusing mostly on portraiture, colors, and patterns.

-Woodshop: In the Nursery woodshop classroom, students are slowly and methodically introduced to the woodshop tools.
-Teacher-designed projects introduce a new tool or skill into the students’ hands.
+Design Thinking and Woodshop: In the Nursery woodshop classroom, the students are slowly and methodically introduced to the woodshop tools.
+Each project introduces a new tool or skill into the students’ hands.
 Nursery students begin working with rasps and sandpaper, then hammers and nails, and eventually, light cutting with a coping saw.

 Social and Emotional

 The social and emotional development of our students is an essential, yearlong focus in the Nursery 3s class.
-A primary goal for this school year is to provide the support needed to students and families to foster a smooth separation from home to school.
-We strive each day to provide a caring and nurturing environment for our students to help build strong and trusting relationships with teachers.
-Providing opportunities for individual, exciting, hands-on activities encourages our students’ independence.
+A primary goal for the year is to provide the support needed to students and families to foster a smooth separation from home to school.
+Far Brook provides a caring and nurturing environment for our students to help build strong and trusting relationships with teachers.
+Providing opportunities for individualized, exciting hands-on activities encourage our students’ independence.
 Play in small and large group settings encourages opportunities to develop friendships.
 Modeling language for communication and guiding students through social negotiations and conflict resolutions is an important part of each Nursery 3s day and a building block to future social emotional success.